kragniz/python-pixiv/docs/usage.rst

     user.favorites

     for art in user.works():
-        # save the artwork to the currect directory
+        # save the artwork to the currect working directory
         art.save()